Tackling community issues such as economic mobility, improving access to food, housing and jobs to advance community health and well-being.

 Our Areas of Focus

 Our work is as diverse as the data we use.
-From the health of a neighborhood, to soldier performance and the very ability of local governments and communities to harness the power of their own data, we focus on four key social challenges.
+From the health of a neighborhood, to soldier performance and the very ability of local governments and communities to harness the power of their own data, we focus on three key social challenges.